auth0/docs/articles/policies/billing.md

 ## I signed up for a paid plan but haven't used my account since then, can I get a refund?

-In Auth0, we want our customers to pay for what they use.
-If you have a subscription plan, but you have not been using our service, and would like to get a refund, you should [downgrade](/articles/tutorials/cancel-paid-subscriptions#downgrade-a-paid-subscription-to-a-free-subscription) your account to use a Free Plan.
+We understand that sometimes developers create accounts for demo or testing purposes.
+So if you have a subscription plan, but you have not been using our service in a while and you would like to get a refund, you should [downgrade](/articles/tutorials/cancel-paid-subscriptions#downgrade-a-paid-subscription-to-a-free-subscription) your account to use a Free Plan.
+Notice that we do not provide refunds for when a plan is downgraded to another paid one that has less features.

-If you have done this, please explain the situation in our [Support Center](https://support.auth0.com), and provide information about why the account has not been used and for how long.
+If you have already downgraded, please explain the situation by filing a ticket trough our [Support Center](https://support.auth0.com), and provide information about why the account has not been used and for how long.
+Please note that this request must come from a Dashboard Administrator.

-This request must come from a Dashboard Administrator.
 We will evaluate the case and verify that the account has not been used in the aforementioned period in order to process the refund.
-Please note that if we consider the usage of the account not to be minimal, we reserve the right to not refund your card.
+Consider that if we consider the usage of the account not to be minimal, we reserve the right to not refund your card.